Focus On Bhutan – 13 days/12 nights

 Chele La and Haa Valley Excursion

-Travel to Chele La (pass) on Bhutan’s highest motorable road at 3980 m and choose to take an awesome ridge hike to the Kila Nunnery or continue down into the remote and hidden Haa Valley.
+Travel to Chele La (pass) on Bhutan’s highest motorable road at 3980 m and take an awesome ridge hike to the Kila Nunnery (optional … or drive there).
+Continue down into the remote and hidden Haa Valley for lunch and a exploratory tour of Haa’s main sites.
+Consider the option for a flat riverside hike before returning to Paro in the late afternoon.

 Haa is a most beautiful valley, only opened up to tourists since 2004, and a visit is especially recommended between March and November.
-During the winter months DEC-FEB the road can become impassable and during this period we recommend you substitute this day/night for an extra night in Bumthang, central Bhutan.
+During the winter months between mid-NOV and early MAR the road to Haa can become impassable and during this period we recommend you substitute this day/night for an extra night in Bumthang, central Bhutan, or in the Punakha valley.

 Overnight Paro Valley – Bhutanese Style 3* Hotel.